 Don’t let your dreams be dreams.
 Say what you will about LaBeouf’s meme-worthy video; it captures the spirit of many of these quotes in the space of just over a minute of motivational content.

 Were these productivity quotes enough to inspire you to get moving?
-If not, check out these inspirational quotes to get you through hard times, these motivational quotes for employees, these customer service quotes, and these employee engagement quotes and these motivational sales quotes.
+If not, check out these inspirational quotes to get you through hard times, these motivational quotes for employees, these customer service quotes, these employee engagement quotes and these motivational sales quotes.
 And if you need more help, see our posts on how to make time go faster and how to focus at work.

 Finally, I’ve got one more trick for you: try using EmailAnalytics.
 In today’s work environment, emails are so frequent they can become distracting, or take up hours of your time without you even realizing it.
 EmailAnalytics uses data visuals connected to your Gmail account to show you who you’re emailing, how you’re emailing, and how you can improve—so sign up for free today!